Physer/Microshop.NET/README.md

 Upon the start of the platform, products will be generated and indexed in the Search Index.
 If you so desire, you can change the MeiliSearch docker container to expose port `7700` to view the indexed data.

+# Deploying the platform to your own Azure tenant

+If you want to host this platform on your own Azure tenant, follow these steps:

+_Note: Microshop.NET uses Terraform remote state in an Azure Storage Account.
+These steps assume you're able to set up such an account and its containers accordingly._
+1. Navigate to the `~/infrastructure/terraform` directory
+2. Open the `config.azure.tfbackend` file
+3. Either set up an Azure Storage Account with the specified Terraform state data or change the data to match your remote state   storage in Azure
+4. Initialize the Terraform state by running `terraform init -backend-config="config.azure.tfbackend"` (or omit the argument if not leveraging remote state)
+5. Plan the Terraform deployment by executing `terraform plan`
+6. Apply the Terraform deployment by executing `terraform apply`

+Optionally you can add a file `terraform.tfvars` to this folder that includes predefined variable values, so you don't have to specify them when you run the `terraform` commands.

 # Questions and comments

 Do you have any questions or comments about this project?